 It helps you grow, it helps you create & it will make you a better YouTuber.
 Creating consistently enhances your skills, which allows you to create higher quality content.
 Posting regularly builds anticipation with your subscribers, meaning they will actively look for your newest videos (I cannot stress how useful this is for your YouTube SEO).

 By posting consistently & regularly, you’re also making it easier for yourself to continue creating.
 When you stop posting, it’s very easy to say that you’ll make a video tomorrow.
 Then tomorrow comes & it gets pushed to Tuesday, which gets pushed to Friday… Next thing you know a few weeks have passed & you don’t know how to get back in the creator’s loop.

 P.s.
 If you do find yourself outside of the creator’s loop, just jump back in, there isn’t going to be a sign or a magic light telling you that now the time is right, stop making excuses & start making videos.

 Now I mentioned persistence as being one of the keys to success on YouTube instead of consistency for one reason.
 It’s hard to create videos when it seems like no one is watching them and you’re not making the traction you had hoped for.

 This is where persistence comes in.

 It’s hard, but you need to have that goal & plan in place that we talked about at the beginning, along with the persistence & willpower to push through the difficult patches in order to be a success.

 Feel free to use this as a key to success in other tasks too, persistence is important in almost everything we do & everything we are looking to achieve in life.

-Whilst it may seem rather daunting at first, your analytics can provide a wealth of information that can be useful in judging how successful a video may be & what content your audience interacts with more.
+Whilst it may seem rather daunting at first, your analytics can provide a wealth of information that can be useful in judging how successful a video may be and what content your audience interacts with more.